Macroscopic descriptions of follower-leader systems: Discussion of macroscopic equations

-From \eqref{parfollow}, the density of followers also diffuses over parabolic time scales.
-The directional movement of the swarm depends on the leaders only through $\Lambda^W$.
-This highlights the limitations of modelling via the homogeneous alignment kernel \eqref{eq: mean direction}: since $\Lambda^W$ is a unit vector, only a single leader is required to direct the swarm to its nest, a result which clearly stretched credulity for large swarms.
-This pathology motivates the study of inhomogeneous alignment kernels in Section \ref{sec: inhom}, where the size of the orientation vector $\Lambda^W$ is taken to increase both with the number of leaders moving along $\mathbf{b}$ and with the strength of the interactions.
+The equations describing dynamics of the followers, \eqref{eq: hyperbolic followers 1} and \eqref{eq: hyperbolic followers 2}, correspond to classical equations for swarming particles \cite{estrada2019interacting}.
+The directional movement of the swarm depends on leaders only through $\Lambda^W$, and the swarm impacts on the movement of the leaders only through the switching rates $R_{ap}^0$ and $R_{pa}^0$ as noted above.
+This illustrates a limitation of the homogeneous choice for the alignment kernel \eqref{eq: mean direction}: since $\Lambda^W$ is a unit vector, only a single leader is required to direct the swarm to its target, a result which clearly stretches credulity for very large swarms.
+To avoid such pathological cases it is possible to consider inhomogeneous alignment kernels, see Section \ref{sec: inhom}, where the size of the orientation vector $\Lambda^W$ is taken to increase both with the number of leaders moving along $\mathbf{b}$ and with the strength of the interactions.

-A basic question concerns whether two follower populations, as in Figure \ref{fig: swarm23}, behave as one joint swarm or two separate swarms.
-From previous discussions in Section \ref{sec: swarm description}, for the model here the distinction lies with the separation of the two populations: for separations much larger than $\frac{c_s}{r_0}$, leaders remain confined to their separate follower swarms; for separations smaller than $\frac{c_s}{r_0}$, the leader populations bridge the gap that separates the peaks to join the swarms together; streakers to passive leader conversion occurs predominantly within a single zone at the swarm front.
+A fundamental question concerns whether two follower populations, as in Figure \ref{fig: swarm23}, behave as one joint swarm or two separate swarms.
+Building on the discussion introduced in Section \ref{sec: swarm description}, for the model here the distinction lies with the separation of the two populations: for separations much larger than $\frac{c_a}{r_0}$, leaders remain confined to their separate follower swarms; for separations smaller than $\frac{c_a}{r_0}$, the leader populations bridge the gap that separates the peaks to join the swarms together; active to passive leader conversion occurs predominantly within a single zone at the swarm front.

-Equations \eqref{eq: hyperbolic streakers} to \eqref{eq: hyperbolic followers 2} for shorter, hyperbolic time scales support the general description above, with a few notable modifications.
-First, over this shorter time scale the streakers follow a transport equation \eqref{eq: hyperbolic streakers} that includes a time derivative absent from the parabolic limit, allowing a time-dependent description of streaker movement through the swarm.
-Second, the passive leader distribution in \eqref{eq: hyperbolic passive} does not undergo undirected diffusion over hyperbolic time scales, rather it is simply transported in the opposite direction to the streakers with its respective velocity.
-The terms of order $\varepsilon$ account for secondary effects in the collective movement.
-Finally, the equations for the followers, \eqref{eq: hyperbolic followers 1} and \eqref{eq: hyperbolic followers 2}, correspond to classical equations for swarming particles \cite{estrada2019interacting}.
-Again, the directional movement of the swarm depends on the leaders only through $\Lambda^W$, and the swarm impacts on the movement of the leaders only through the switching rates $R_{sp}^0$ and $R_{ps}^0$.